skip to main content

 Why start and file a limited liability company in South Carolina?

 According to NerdWallet, South Carolina is one of the best states in the United States to do business.
-It's cost effective to do business in The Palmetto State, with no state property, local income, or sales tax.
+It's cost-effective to do business in The Palmetto State, with no state property, local income, or sales tax.
 Plus, there's an entire suite of small business initiatives, including grants, powered by the South Carolina Department of Commerce to help entrepreneurs set up shop.
 Does this sound like the perfect space for your LLC?
+Forming an LLC in SC can be a great decision for your business.
 Let's take a look at how to start a South Carolina LLC.
+Starting an LLC in South Carolina is a straightforward process with many benefits.

 Two Ways to Register Your Business